 How risky is the supply chain?

-The supply chain for oil filters has been exhibiting a moderate level of risk during the past three years.
-There are two primary inputs used in oil filter production: steel, which is used to make the outer case, and cellulose or synthetic fiber, which is used as the filter material....
+The supply chain for oil filters exhibits a moderate level of risk.
+There are two primary inputs used in oil filter production: steel, which is used to make the outer case, and cellulose or synthetic fiber, which is used as the filter material.
+These materials are commodities that are highly...
 Subscribe to learn more.